dfinity/motoko/design/DFX-Interface.md

 The above metadata is stored in the Wasm module, and is only accessible by the controllers of the canister, unless the metadata name is specified in the `--public-metadata` flag.

+Moreover, the compiler generates a special marker custom section `"enhanced-orthogonal-persistence"` if the new orthogonal persistence support is enabled, see [Orthogonal Persistence](OrthogonalPersistence.md).
+This section is always private and always emited independent of the compiler flags `--public-metadata` or `--public-metadata`.

 Checking stable type compatibility
 ----------------------------------